Connections-Business-Directory/Connections/README.txt

 Quite simply, Connections Business Directory is the best directory plugin available for WordPress.
 Its simplicity in design and function, vast array of unique features and versatility are the reasons more and more people are turning to Connections for their directory needs.
 You can use Connections to create a simple address book, maintain a staff directory and run a business directory or link directory.
 Connections was built bottom up to be as configurable as possible while providing the features you need.
 Read on to learn about some of the best features Connections has to offer...

 = Features =
+* Both the photo and logo images are fuly responsive with HiDPI (Retina) display support.
 * Seamless integration with the WordPress.
 * A Dashboard admin page where you can keep up to date with Connections related news, such as updates notices for [templates](http://connections-pro.com/templates/) and the [Extensions](http://connections-pro.com/extensions/).
 Also see at a glance today's anniversaries and birthdays as well as any upcoming anniversaries and birthdays.
-* When inputting an entry there are multiple entry types from which to choose.
+* When adding an entry there are multiple entry types from which to choose.
 They are individual, organization and family.
 The family entry type is unique to Connections.
 This entry type allows you to group individuals together as a family which makes Connections ideally suited for creating church directories.
 * You control which entries are viewable to the public and which entries are private, viewable for logged in users only.
 You can even have entries set as unlisted so only admins can view them.
 * Fields, fields and more fields... no other directory plugin offers more.
 There are fields for addresses, phone numbers, email addresses, IM, social networks, an image, a logo, bio, notes and more.
 Want more?
 Many fields, such as addresses and phone numbers, you can assign as many as you need.
 Wait, I'm not done yet... want to be able to list the business phone but keep that cell phone number private?
 You can do that, too.
 Most of the fields have selectable visibility.
 What this means is you can have an entry set as public but keep personal details private or even unlisted so only them admin can view it.
 * Connections is being used to manage directories which contain tens of thousands of entries so the ability to manage them easily is a must- a task which Connections stands and delivers.
 You can filter the entries list by category, entry type and visibility.
 You can search for entries.
 You can even search within the filtered entries.
 Of course Connections doesn't stop there, there are several bulk actions available to make changes a breeze.